ding-lab/BICSEQ2/testing/direct_call/run_sample.C3L-chr.katmai/README.md

     * Segmentation
     * Gene annotation

+Performance
+* get_unique ~ 17 min for chrom 18,19,20
+  * because of this, implementing option in project config to use either pipeline or preprocessed .seq files
+  * /data4 is mapped to preprocessed .seq data

 Starting now, doing `get_unique` step.
 Previously, used `.seq` files provided by other runs.

 Project configuration in `project_config.run_sample.C3L-chr.katmai.sh`